 I do have a 16-35mm zoom that I use as a back up.
 Very occasionally I need to go down to a one camera, one lens setup.
 City weddings for instance often require me to be on foot; in and out of taxis, Route Masters, tube stations – the 16-35 helps me to remain inconspicuous and my way of working remains unchanged.
 If I’m using flash I may also go down to the one camera and the 16-35.
 Whenever I do use the 16-35 I always try and use set focal ranges to retain consistency within a body of work, for instance 24mm and 35mm.

 There is without doubt a lot of good quality, affordable equipment out there.
 I fully appreciate that this perhaps creates a particularly daunting task for a someone looking to start up, even just to upgrade.
 So just remember, the key to all of this, the bottom line - they're just tools.
-They should enable photographers to work how they want, they should compliment a photographic style and approach, nothing more.
+They should enable photographers to work how they want, they should compliment a photographic approach, nothing more.
 The sooner you learn as a photographer that the key is your 'eye' and not your kit, the better.

 Nikon D700 with 50mm AF-S NIKKOR 1.4G and Upstrap